jenkoian/hacktoberfest-checker/README.md

 - [x] Cache usernames and etags to make use of `If-None-Match` to reduce risk of reaching rate limit on github API.
 - [x] Show a list of pull requests in question
 - [x] Add disclaimer (GitHub API only allows max of 300 events, so if you're a busy github bee, it probably won't do you justice)
-- [x] *or* even better than the above disclaimer, use the search API rather than the event API
+- [x] *or*, even better than the above disclaimer, use the search API rather than the event API
 - [x] Add contextual message, e.g. 2/4 PRs done "Half way there", 4/4 PRs done "Way to go", 12/4 PRs done "Now you're showing off"

 ## License